 A big-hearted student from South Thames College raised over £500 for Macmillan by auctioning a guitar he handcrafted during his lessons.
 30-year-old Steven Richardson, a musical instrument making and repair student at the Merton Campus of the college, chose to raise money for the cancer charity after his aunt died of the disease last year.

 Steven, who lives in Streatham, said: "My aunt's wish was for donations to be made to Macmillan nurses as they really helped her in her last days.
 Whilst there was a whip around, I didn't feel that it would be enough on my part.
 So I decided to build a guitar and auction it off, in the hope of making more than just £20 in a cup."

-See more Professional and Personal Skills news.
+See more Musical Instrument Making and Repair news.

-See more Student life news.
+See more The Princes Trust Programme news.